Nuclei-Software/mbedtls/examples/benchmark/README.md

 This directory contains benchmark example files.

 This example describes benchmark testing process and exports benchmark result of each crypto algorithm.

-Each crypto algorithm can be accelerated by Nuclei hardware engine, they are as follows:
+Accelerated by  Nuclei Crypto Engine IP(**xlcrypto**), algorithms are as follows, please refer to `mbedtls/accelerator/xlcrypto/README.md` for more details:

 - MD5
 - SHA1